kinshuk4/MoocX/k2e/foreign-language/deutsch/A1/cases/2-accusative/accusative-3-preposition-always-with-accusative.md

 German prepositions break down into **four groups**.
 Some of them use the **accusative** and some use the **dative** or **genitive** case.
 On top of this, there are also some that can be either **accusative or dative**, depending on the context of the sentence.
 When using a preposition, the article of the noun may change depending on the gender and case.

+### TYPES OF ACCUSATIVE PREPOSITIONS

+There are two kinds of accusative prepositions:

+1. Those that are always accusative and never anything else.
+These are already covered - [accusative-3-preposition.md](../../cases/2-accusative/accusative-3-preposition.md).
+2. Certain two-way prepositions that can be either accusative or dative, depending on how they are used.

+###

 ### Accusative Prepositions

 There are **six** prepositions which are strictly linked to the accusative case.
 Let’s have a look at a table that shows you the prepositions in connection with the definite article der, die and das: